 LARA MESSERSMITH-GLAVIN, bio and topics coming soon

 PAUL MESSERSMITH-GLAVIN has been active in social movements for over three decades.
-He was a member of the Love and Rage Revolutionary Anarchist Federation and a founder of the Youth Greens, a revolutionary ecological organization most famous for initiating the Earth Day Wall Street Action.
+He was a member of the Love and Rage Revolutionary Anarchist Federation and a founder of the Youth Greens, a revolutionary ecological organization most known for initiating the Earth Day Wall Street Action.
 Paul has served on the IAS board since its inception in 1996, and is a member of the Perspectives on Anarchist Theory journal editorial collective.
-He is a member of the IWW living in Portland, Oregon, where he is a part of Parasol, a climate change study and action collective, the Hella 503 Collective, which grew out of Occupy, and other local organizing efforts.
+He is a member of the IWW living in Portland, Oregon, where he has worked with Parasol, a climate change study and action collective, the Hella 503 Collective, which grew out of Occupy, and other local organizing efforts.
 He spent a year living and working in China.

 SHIRI PASTERNAK is a Toronto-based writer, researcher, and organizer.
 She is the coordinator of Barriere Lake Solidarity Toronto–a solidarity group for the Algonquins of Barriere Lake–and for Abandonment Issues, a broad coalition of community groups in Toronto that are pushing for a Use-It-or-Lose-It bylaw to expropriate abandoned buildings and wasted infrastructure to turn into low-income housing.
 She has contributed chapters to Gene Traders: Biotechnology, World Trade, and the Globalization of Hunger (Toward Freedom Press), Gene Taboos (SUNY Press, forthcoming), and to many journals and magazines, such as zmag, Critical Planning, Progressive Planning, and the Centre for Bioethics.

 Topics: the commons and the co-optation of the commons; colonial history of property rights regimes; intellectual property; security and the terror of mobile capital.